2016 U.S. Virgin Islands Republican presidential caucuses

 The 2016 U.S. Virgin Islands Republican presidential caucuses took place on March 10 in the U.S. territory of the United States Virgin Islands as one of the Republican Party's primaries ahead of the 2016 presidential election.

 While on the same day, neither the Republican Party nor the Democratic Party held any other primaries, the Democratic Party's own Virgin Islands caucuses took place only on June 4.

 Six of Virgin Islands' nine Republican delegates were elected during a Presidential caucus.
 Territorial Caucuses met from noon to 6 p.m.
 Atlantic Standard Time on St. Croix, St. Thomas, and St. John as a Convention to vote for Presidential Preference and select at-large delegates to the Republican National Convention.

-Three party leaders -- the National Committeeman, the National Committeewoman, and the chairman of the Virgin Islands's Republican Party -- attended the convention by virtue of their position.
+Three party leaders—the National Committeeman, the National Committeewoman, and the chairman of the Virgin Islands's Republican Party—attended the convention by virtue of their position.
 On election day all six delegates were voted to be uncommitted to the national convention in Ohio.
-This means that they will decide whom to support at the convention.

 All 6 delegates were disqualified by the territorial party and were replaced.
 Rubio received 2 delegates, 2 delegates were uncommitted, Ted Cruz received 1, and Donald Trump received 1.
-This decision is being contested.
+At the convention, nominee Donald Trump received 8 of 9 total delegates.

 Results

-All delegates decided to back Trump after he was determined as the presumptive nominee.
+Trump's 5th-place finish was his worst performance in the Republican primaries, although all the delegates decided to back him after he was determined as the presumptive nominee.